-The Board has established a Nomination Committee, Audit and Risk Committee, and Remuneration Committee with each having separate duties and responsibilities.
-The Audit and Risk Committee and Nomination Committee hold a joint session during the year to cover areas of common interest to both Committees.
+The Board has established a Nomination Committee, Audit and Risk Committee, and Remuneration Committee, each having separate duties and responsibilities.

-The Chairman of the Nomination Committee is Peter Allen, with John Hartup and Ian Nicholson the other members of the committee.
+The Chairman of the Nomination Committee is Peter Allen, with Ian Nicholson and Sharon Curran being the other members of the committee.
 Sharon joined the committee on 27th April 2021.
-The primary role of the Committee is to regularly review the structure, size and composition of the Board, give full consideration to succession planning for Directors and other senior executives and evaluate the balance of skills, knowledge, experience and independence on the Board.
-The Committee meet at such times as the Chairman of the Committee requires.
+The primary role of the Committee is regularly to review the structure, size and composition of the Board, give full consideration to succession planning for Directors and other senior executives and evaluate the balance of skills, knowledge, experience and independence on the Board.
+The Committee meets at such times as the Chairman of the Committee requires.
 The Committee met once during the year to discuss succession planning and board composition.
 Topics for the coming year will include the Company’s approach to diversity and inclusion and how that links to company strategy.

-The Chairman of the Remuneration Committee is Ian Nicholson, with Peter Allen and John Hartup the other members of the committee.
+The Chairman of the Remuneration Committee is Ian Nicholson, with Peter Allen, Sharon Curran and Anne Hyland being the other members of the committee.
 Anne was appointed to the Committee on 23 June 2020.
 Sharon joined the committee on 27th April 2021.
 The primary role of the Committee is to determine and agree the remuneration of the Company’s Chairman, CEO, Executive Directors and senior managers, with the objective to ensure there is an appropriate remuneration strategy in place to encourage enhanced performance and reward for individual contributions to the success of the Company.
 The Committee also reviews the design of all Group share incentive plans and oversees major changes to employee benefit structures across the wider business.
 The Committee reviews the performance targets regularly to ensure that they are both challenging and closely linked to the Group’s strategic priorities.
-The Group’s remuneration policy is set out in the 2017 Annual Report.
+The level of remuneration of the Directors is set out in the Group’s Remuneration Report below.

-The Board realises effective communication with shareholders on strategy and governance is an important part of its responsibilities.
+The Board realises that effective communication with shareholders on strategy and governance is an important part of its responsibilities.
 The CEO and CFO have a regular dialogue with institutional shareholders engaging proactively with them and ensuring their views are communicated back to the Board.
 The Investor Relations department acts as a focal point for contact with investors throughout the year.
 The Chairman and Non-Executive Directors continue to be available to discuss matters of concern as requested.
 Interim and final results are communicated via formal meetings with roadshows, participation in conferences and additional dialogue with key investor representatives held in the intervening periods.
-Care is taken to ensure that all price-sensitive information is made available at the same time.

-The Company has established a share dealing code appropriate to an AIM listed company, and all the Directors of the Group understand the importance of compliance to the Code.
+The Company has a Group share dealing code which complies with all applicable legislation, and all the Directors of the Group understand the importance of compliance with the Code.

 The Company’s AGM is used by the Board to communicate with shareholders, who are all entitled to attend.
 The presentation of the results will be given by the CEO, followed by the formal business of the meeting.
 The meeting provides an opportunity to ask questions of each of the Board members as part of the agenda, or more informally after the meeting.